-Peter Diggle is Distinguished University Professor of Statistics in the Faculty of Health and Medicine, Lancaster University.
-He also holds adjunct positions at Johns Hopkins, Yale and Columbia Universities, and is president of the Royal Statistical Society (2014-2016)
+Peter Diggle is Distinguished University Professor of Statistics in the Faculty of Health and Medicine, Lancaster University, and Director of Training for Health Data Research UK.
+He also holds adjunct positions at Johns Hopkins, Yale and Columbia Universities, and was president of the Royal Statistical Society (2014-2016).

 He was founding co-editor of the journal Biostatistics between 1999 and 2009. and is a Trustee for Biometrika.
-He has served the UK Medical Research Council as a member of their Population and Systems Medicine Research Board and now chairs their Skills Development Panel.
+He has served the UK Medical Research Council as a member of their Population and Systems Medicine Research Board and as chair of their Skills Development Panel.